Bnaya/vagrant-webdriver-collection/README.md

 ## Safari (12.1.2, chrome, ff on Mojave)
 `vagrant up macos`;
 The port is: 5444 (`http://localhost:5444/wd/hub`)
-you will might need to type your root password to complete.
-And you will need to manually enable remote automation option:
+Due to automation limitations: you need to `vagrant reload macos` after first run, and you will might need to type your root password to complete up/reload, and And you will need to manually enable remote automation option after first run:
 <img src="./safari_allow_remote_anomation.png" height="400px" />

 webdriver port: 5444